DoctorKhan/Works/Resilient-Network-Plan.md

     * Community-based, de-escalation-focused safety protocols.
     * Strong relationships with surrounding local communities as a primary security measure.
     * Physical security measures appropriate to local context, minimizing aggressive postures.
-    * Cybersecurity for local IT systems interfacing with the global TerraFlow network.
+    * Cybersecurity for local IT systems interfacing with the global Resonant Earth network.

 **Section 3: Digital Network Resilience & Security**

-The digital layer underpins TerraFlow’s global coordination, governance, and transparency.
+The digital layer underpins Resonant Earth’s global coordination, governance, and transparency.

 3.1.  **Robust Blockchain Infrastructure:**
     * **OP-Stack L2 Roll-up:** Leverages the security of the underlying L1 (Ethereum), providing scalability and lower transaction costs for governance, bookings, and token interactions.